Boluwatife1010/SafeNetGuide-Digital-Inclusio/README.md

 4. Cybersecurity Awareness Tips
 The platform offers quick and practical cybersecurity tips that help users avoid common online threats.

-Impact
+IMPACT

 SafeNet Guide contributes to digital inclusion by helping individuals develop the knowledge and confidence needed to safely participate in the digital economy.
 By improving cybersecurity awareness and digital literacy, the platform aims to reduce online fraud and protect users from common cyber threats.

-Future Improvements
+FUTURE IMPROVEMENTS

-Future development of SafeNet Guide may include local language support, AI-powered scam detection, and partnerships with community organizations to expand digital safety education.
+Future development of SafeNet Guide may include:
+* local language support,
+* AI-powered scam detection, and
+* partnerships with community organizations to expand digital safety education.

-Technology
+TECHNOLOGY

 This prototype was built using modern AI-assisted web development tools to demonstrate a simple and accessible cybersecurity awareness platform.